1sLand99/LibcoreSyscall/attic/shellcode.md

 ## Clear Cache

-Since we are using the `__clear_cache` function, we need to define it ourselves since there is no libc.
+While the `__clear_cache` function is used without libc, a platform-specific implementation is needed.

 ```c
 #if !defined(assert)